icub-tech-iit/outside-collaborators/FAQ.md

     Designing the org repo workflows sufficiently slim helps you keep such consumption limited and allows centralizing the main routine in a single place.

-1. **Why don't we use a issue-related webhook to trigger the "mentioning issue" workflow in place of the action?**
+1. **Why don't we use a webhook to trigger the "mentioning comment" workflow in place of the action?**

     >Currently, webhooks cannot trigger workflows.
 However, GitHub is cooking this feature since it's in the [roadmap][2].